MatthewK100000/Networking/README.md

 # Going Deeper...

 ![image](https://github.com/user-attachments/assets/c69ab35f-a4bb-4012-bfdb-9e180d883a47)
-*Source: "Computer Networking: A Top Down Approach 7th Ed"*
+*Source: "Computer Networking: A Top Down Approach 7th Ed" (see pages 593-635)*

 The above diagram illustrates what is happening behind the scenes at every encryption step, both Bob and Alice are essentially perfoming the following: